tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     channel.
 -   Some machines, (like the Thinkpad T61), have a Speaker channel which must be unmuted and adjusted as well.
--   Some machines, (like Dell E6400) may also require the Front and Headphone channels to be unmuted and adjusted.
+-   Some machines, (like the Dell E6400) may also require the Front and Headphone channels to be unmuted and adjusted.
+-   If your volume adjustments seems to be lost when you reboot, try running alsamixer as root.

 Next, test to see if sound works: